 With fixed-rate loans, your interest rate isn’t subject to change, meaning you’ll pay the same rate over the life of the loan.
-Adjustable-rate mortgages (ARMs) will adjust over time, moving in sync with a benchmark interest rate.
+Adjustable-rate mortgages, or ARMs, will adjust over time, moving in sync with a benchmark interest rate.
 So while you may start out with a low rate on an ARM, you’re likely to see your rate increase over time.

 Until 1983, the FHA set its own interest rates, until the Housing and Rural Recovery Act mandated that the rates should be determined by the market.
 As things stand now, your credit score will have a bigger impact on the mortgage rates you’re offered than your type of loan.

-Lenders will require you to put down a minimum of 5% on the purchase price of the home to secure a conventional loan.
-But if your down payment is less than 20%, you’ll be required to pay extra for private mortgage insurance (PMI), which could increase your annual costs by up to another 1% of your total loan amount.
+Lenders typically will require you to put down a minimum of 5% on the purchase price of the home to secure a conventional loan.
+But if your down payment is less than 20%, you’ll be required to pay extra for private mortgage insurance, known as PMI, which could increase your annual costs by up to another 1% of your total loan amount.